ElectricalGang

 #1.
 Routine Tests:

 Regular testing is done in each production lot to verify and verify the operation performance of the transformer.
 This test should be performed on each unit of the product.
 This test includes all tests except the temperature increase and vacuum test.
-Which are as follows :
+These are as follows :

 • Measurement of winding resistance of transformer.